 Ruby: a user-friendly language for creating web applications

 Ruby is a text-based programming language that emphasizes simplicity and ease of use.
-It is a popular language for web development and is known for its clear and concise syntax.
+It is a popular web development language known for its clear and concise syntax.
 Ruby is an excellent choice for kids who want to learn a text-based language that is easy to read and write.

 Why is Ruby great: